-He was an avid user of ground bait.
-Before Berley Mate, he had used frozen berley dropped to the bottom in a heavily weighted PVC pipe, drilled with many holes.
+He was an avid user of ground bait. used frozen berley dropped to the bottom in a heavily weighted PVC pipe, drilled with many holes.
 Now he was a convert to the Berley Mate system (A solid tube of fish oil that dissolves slowly).
 He was well and truly sold on the benefits of fishing in the berley (ground bait) trail.
 Right in the berley trail.

 His aim was to get his bait as close to the berley pot as possible.
 His theory was that the berley bought fish right up to the berley pot.
 The smell would drive the fish to distraction, they found the source of the smell of food, but no food.

 Competition for any food in the immediate vicinity of the pot would be intense, so there would be little of the tentative mouth it and see, of snapper in a less competitive situation.

 In this scenario, light sensitive gear was not needed, the fish basically hooked themselves.

 This might be fine for smallish fish I thought, and said, but what about big fish?

 Conventional wisdom seemed to have it that the bigger fish hung back, they are shy and suspicious fish.
 True to a point, was the reply, but there does come a point where even a shy fish cannot resist the potential for a meal.
 His experience was that initially the berley attracted smaller fish, but the longer the berley was in the water, the closer the big fish would come to the pot.

 Perfect Bait Fish,